 Similar to the Kiaro!
 D, the Kiaro!
 200D is the quintessential extra-wide label printer, capable of making durable labels in large sizes for gallon jugs, shipping drums, pallets, cartons, and cases – all in full CMYK color.

 To see a Kiaro!
-D label printer for yourself, contact us today to schedule an in-person demonstration at your facility.
+D label printer for yourself, contact us today to schedule a virtual demonstration at your facility.

 In this post, you will gain insight into chemical and GHS label markings and how to label them.
 In addition, we will cover how utilizing an on-demand color label printer can provide the best labeling solution for your products.

 What Are GHS and Chemical Regulations?

 Janitorial and sanitation products are among the chemicals that require color-coded chemical hazard identification labels in compliance with GHS Labeling regulations.

 GHS stands for Globally Harmonized System of Classification and Labeling of Chemicals, which are usually represented as red and black pictograms.

 Also known as graphic symbols, pictograms are used to communicate specific information about the hazards of a chemical.
 The GHS regulation standards use a total of nine pictograms.

 The purpose of these symbols is to provide workers with better information on the safe handling and use of hazardous chemicals, thereby allowing them (or anyone handling the product) to avoid injuries and illnesses related to exposures to hazardous chemicals.